 Hidden in the Tobacco Root Range of the Montana Rockies is the historic gold mining town of Pony, Montana.

 It languishes in the beauty of the Deer Lodge National Forest at the base of Hollowtop Mountain.
 Less than one hundred families live in Pony today.
 It's hard to imagine that during the gold prospecting days, over 5,000 people lived here.

 In 1860-1870, settlers coming west for the gold rush found this beautiful spot.
-One was a man named Tecumseh Smith, nicknamed 'Pony' because of his small stature.
+Folklore says it was Tecumseh Smith but his name was actually Smith McComsey, aka "Pony" because of his small stature.

 Gold mining in Pony between 1870-1880 was profitable.
 Five million dollars in ore was taken out.
 An eastern syndicate believing a large deposit of ore was high grade, built a 100-stamp processing mill.
 The ore body turned out to be low grade and consequently the massive mill never turned a wheel.
 The historic 'brick office', assay office, is still standing and part of the town's character.

 The twenty stamp mill was erected in 1883 by Henry Elling, a Virginia City, Montana entrepreneur who invested in land and mines in and around Pony.
 All that remains of the mill is the foundation and one side wall, constructed of stone.

 Downtown Pony, the old Isdell Mercantile Co. building still stands.
 At one time, fourteen clerks were employed there.
 It was built of stone in 1880 and in its early days housed a school, post office and accommodated town meetings.

 The Pony Hotel still stands, although stripped of its brick veneer.
 In its day it had unique furnishings and was last used in 1958.